VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: Moved core shortcode instructions to its own page.
 - Fix: Balance update in PE during action.
+- Fix: Admin log fixed to be manageable for large user bases.
+(Who would have thought this would be used on sites with thousands of users?)
 - Add: Functions moved around to appropriate folders.

 = 1.8.0 =